Many or all companies we feature compensate us. Compensation and editorial

 Before looking for one of these lenders, consider adding a cosigner with good credit to your application for one of the lenders above, or look into other borrowing options, such as a home equity loan or line of credit.
 If you’re in a tight financial spot, use 211.org to find assistance options in your area.

 If you’re confident a personal loan from a no-fee lender is your best option, you have a few choices.
-Rise Credit, Jora Credit, and OppLoans offer no-fee bad-credit loans, but be warned: High APRs may make these loans more costly than credit card debt.
+Rise Credit, Jora Credit, and OppLoans offer no-fee bad-credit loans, but be warned: High APRs may make these loans more expensive than credit card debt.

 Personal loan fees to avoid